TheBormann/PersonalProjects/Summaries and cheatsheets/Data cleaning and feature engineering/Data cleaning.md

 In this Cheatsheet we will be covering the most important ways to improve the quality of datasets.

+This means, that we need to clean up up the data set in general and only select the features, that could help us make a better prediction.
+The other way of improving the dataset is [Feature engineering](./Feature%20engineering)

 In an production environment the strategies used here, should be converted into an pipeline, to optimize the workflow and minimize data leakage.